HooferDevelops/snap-advanced-multiplayer-system/README.md

-# *Snap!* Networking System
+# Snap<i>!</i> Networking System
-*Snap!* Networking System is an addition to the *Snap!* block coding editor.
+Snap<i>!</i> Networking System is an addition to the Snap<i>!</i> block coding editor.
 This allows you to have networking capabilities and easy to use matchmaking.
 This project is currently in development, thank you!

 ### Notice
 All images shown are concept and not yet finalized.
 There may be changed features, or an entirely new design all together.
 Thank you for understanding.